mustavikhan05/course-finder/tasks.md

 - Course time parsing will need careful attention as format may vary
 - When comparing schedules between runs, focus on changes in availability
 - Use clear, color-coded output to highlight changes
+- Commit code after each logical component is implemented and tested